 {% endwith %}

-withThe other common and very practical scenario of the label is to include the template (throughincludeLabel the template fragment passed in.
-This makes the template fragment more generic, allowing different content to be displayed based on the parameters passed in.
-For example, you have a generic header templatepartials/header.htmlwhere it may be necessary to display the page title and highlighted navigation items.
-In the main template, you can introduce and pass variables like this:
+withAnother common and very practical scenario is to pass to the enclosed template (throughincludeLabeling the template fragment to pass data makes the template fragment more general.
+It can display different content according to the parameters passed.
+For example, you have a universal header templatepartials/header.htmlIt may be necessary to display page titles and highlighted navigation items.
+You can introduce and pass variables in the main template like this:

 {% include "partials/header.html" with pageTitle="关于我们" activeNavItem="about" %}

-WithwithThe tag focuses on different local scope and parameter passing,setLabels are used to define variables within the current template file, and their scope extends from the point of definition to the end of the current template or to the end of any nestedblockLabels inside, can be inherited and used by its sub-blocks.
-This makessetThe tag is very suitable for storing some intermediate calculation results, temporary storage of values, or defining common variables for the entire template or most of its content.
+withwithThe tag emphasizes local scope and parameter passing differences,setThe tag is used to define variables in the current template file, its scope starts from the point of definition and extends to the end of the current template, or in nestedblockTags within can be inherited and used by their child blocks.
+This makessetThe tag is very suitable for storing intermediate calculation results, temporary storage of values, or defining public variables for the entire template or most of its content.

 {% set totalViews = archive.Views + 100 %}